bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     :param:`urlbase` or :param:`sslbase`.
 That is, a different domain name that resolves to this exact same Bugzilla installation.

-    Note that if you have set the :param:`cookiedomain` parameter, you should set :param:`attachment_base` to use a domain that would not be matched by :param:`cookiedomain`.

     For added security, you can insert ``%bugid%`` into the URL, which will be replaced with the ID of the current bug that the attachment is on, when you access an attachment.
 This will limit attachments to accessing only other